Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 Sample 2-Day Staycation Itinerary

 Day 1: At-home spa, comfort cooking, themed movie night.
 Day 2: mural walk, picnic overlook, evening reflection.
-Estimated total ≈ $45.
+Estimated total around $45 (prices vary by location).
+This template also works for frugal weekend getaways.

 Frequently Asked Questions